Royal Tank Regiment

 The Royal Tank Regiment (RTR) is the oldest tank unit in the world, being formed by the British Army in 1916 during the First World War.
-Today, it is an armoured regiment equipped with Challenger 2 main battle tanks and structured under 12th Armoured Brigade Combat Team.
-Formerly known as the Tank Corps and the Royal Tank Corps, it is part of the Royal Armoured Corps.
+Today, it is an armoured regiment equipped with Challenger 2 main battle tanks and structured under 12th Armoured Brigade.

+The regiment started in the First World War with the companies of the Heavy Section of the Machine Gun Corps which were expanded to battalion size and given separate identify as the Tank Corps.
+At the end of the war, the corps was reduced to four battalions and in 1923 given the "Royal" title.
+The corps expanded again in the lead up to the Second World War and was renamed the Royal Tank Regiment in 1939; the RTR being one part of the newly created Royal Armoured Corps.

+After the Second World War, the number of battalions in the regiment was reduced again by amalgamation.
+In 1992 the number of battalions was reduced again and in 2014 the last two battalions were merged into a single battalion of six squadrons.

 History

 First World War

+Mark V tanks of the 2nd Tank Battalion halted in Aveluy.
+Men of a light infantry regiment can be seen resting by the roadside.
+On the road are also transport limbers.
+25 March 1918.

 The formation of the Royal Tank Regiment followed the invention of the tank.
 Tanks were first used at the Battle of Flers–Courcelette in September 1916 during the Battle of the Somme in the First World War.
 They were at first considered artillery, and crews received artillery pay.
 At that time the six tank companies were grouped as the Heavy Section of the Machine Gun Corps (MGC).
 In November 1916 the eight companies then in existence were each expanded to form battalions (still identified by the letters A to H) and designated the Heavy Branch MGC; another seven battalions, I to O, were formed by January 1918, when all the battalions were changed to numbered units.
 On 28 July 1917, the Heavy Branch was separated from the rest of the Corps by Royal Warrant and given official status as the Tank Corps.
 The formation of new battalions continued and, by December 1918, 26 had been created though only 25 battalions were equipped with tanks, as the 17th had converted to armoured cars in April 1918.
 The first commander of the Tank Corps was Hugh Elles.
 The Corps saw much action at the Battle of Cambrai in November 1917.